sieve-project/sieve/docs/Demo.md

 [ERROR] statefulset/default/sonar-rabbitmq-cluster-server Delete inconsistency: learning: 1, testing: 2
 [BUGGY] # alarms: 2
 ```
-Sonar detects that the controller mistakenly deletes a statefulset during testing.
+Sonar detects that the controller mistakenly deletes a statefulset during the test.
-The detected bug is filed at https://github.com/rabbitmq/cluster-operator/issues/648 and gets fixed using our patch.
+The detected bug is filed at https://github.com/rabbitmq/cluster-operator/issues/648 and has been fixed.

-### What happened during the testing?
+### What happened during the test?

-Now we can look into the generated time travel config `log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml`:
+Let's look into the generated time-travel config `log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml`:
 ```
 project: rabbitmq-operator
 mode: time-travel